Mezdek/WCS-dotenv-quest/README.md

+# WCS quest to learn dotenv
-## This is the solution to a quest
+## This is the solution to an exercise

 1. First download the zip file or clone the repository
 2. Then run `npm install`